 externalAdminSecretName: de-db-admin-secret

-To set S3-compatible asset storage instead of the database, update document-engine.values.yaml in the following way:
+To use S3-compatible asset storage instead of the database, update document-engine.values.yaml:

 assetStorage: